hashbangcode/vlad/README.md

 Thanks to [Mike Bell](http://mikebell.io/) for some of the Vagrant configuration settings.
 Thanks to [Michael Heap](http://michaelheap.com/) for introducing me to Ansible.

+Feel free to use this project in your own Drupal builds.

 All feedback very much appreciated :)